About Strep Throat in Infants

 - Poor hygiene practices: Caregivers not washing hands regularly or properly can increase the risk of transmitting infection.

 It's important to note that while these risk factors may increase the likelihood of strep throat, they do not mean it will happen.
-If you suspect your infant has strep throat, it's best to consult their pediatrician for an accurate diagnosis and appropriate treatment.
+If you suspect your infant has strep throat, it's best to consult a pediatrician for an accurate diagnosis and appropriate treatment.

 - Low-grade fever